jfmoya/jfmoya/README.md

 - 👋 Hi, I’m @jfmoya
-👀 I’m passionate about WebApps, Data Science, data acquisition, IoT, robotics, and motion control.
+👀 My passion: connecting the digital and physical worlds (GUI Apps, IoT, motion control).
 🌱 I’m currently providing remote support for APUNTO, a production and reporting system for rural agriculture in Ecuador.
 💞️ I’m focused on creating tools to benefit rural communities in the Global South.
 🤖 I’m also involved in designing and developing CNC machines and robots to automate custom tasks, integrating hardware, electronics, and software.